Hajeck01/sol-hayama/FAQ.md

 # Terms and Conditions, Disclaimer

 - By using this service you agree to the terms and disclaimer below
-- This service(sol-hayama) is relied on Solana block-chain architecture.
-Please use it at your own risk. sol-hayama and the service owner will not be liable for any use or misuse of this service.
+- This service(Kalzom) is relied on Solana block-chain architecture.
+Please use it at your own risk.
+Kalzom and the service owner will not be liable for any use or misuse of this service.